EngYork/C-presentation/C programming.md

 As you might be aware, the top-level platform code for your smartphone, that is the user interface and all the frameworks that work behind the scenes so that you can share pictures on Instagram, are most likely written in higher-level languages such as Java, Kotlin or Swift.
 So why is it important for you to know how to program in C?
 Without C, you would not be able to execute code written in those languages.
 The C language is extensively used in things like kernel programming (the kernel is the layer that handles all interactions between the operative system and the hardware itself).

 Another reason why you need to be able to program in C as an engineer is that common industrial microcontrollers are best programmed with C due to manufacturer libraries being provided only in C or for performance reasons.
-As you may have learnt last year, you could program the microbit using a python.
+As you may have learnt last year, you could program the microbit using python.
 However, you should have noticed a significant computing and memory performance increase by using the available C++ hardware abstraction layer.

 # Why not C?

 You could, of course, do everything in C as you have control over the ins and outs of the platform.
 However, you probably don't want to do that for ease of development; If you are developing, say, a mobile app, it often makes little sense to use C over a higher language as the complexity of the code can be much higher which can often increase development time.
-The takeaway from this is that you should learn C but you should also be familiar with newer languages such as C++, Java, e.t.c.
+The takeaway from this is that you should learn C but you should also be familiar with newer languages such as C++, Java, etc.

 # Hello world